 High visibility alone doesn’t really strengthen your brand.
 Does any experienced professional services marketer believe that full-page display ads alone strengthen your brand?

 Similarly, a great reputation that few people know about gains you little more than client loyalty and a handful of referrals.
 An unknown brand is not a strong brand.

 Increasing Brand Strength

 So how do you increase your firm’s brand strength?
-Well, just telling everyone that you have a great reputation obviously won’t do it.
+Just telling everyone that you have a great reputation obviously won’t do it.
 It’s not believable.
-So demonstrate it, instead.
+Instead, you must demonstrate it.

-But demonstrating your reputation across every possible service delivered to every possible industry is an almost impossible task (not to mention expensive).
+But demonstrating your reputation across every possible service delivered to every possible industry is a near impossible task (not to mention expensive).
 What’s a marketer to do?